awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-mixed-instances-groups.md

    Or, you can accept the rest of the defaults, and choose **Skip to review**\.

-1. On the **Configure advanced options** page, configure the following options, and then choose **Next**:
+1. On the **Configure advanced options** page, configure the options as desired, and then choose **Next**:

-   1. \(Optional\) To register your EC2 instances with an Elastic Load Balancing \(`ELB`\) load balancer, choose an existing load balancer or create a new one\.
-For more information, see [Elastic Load Balancing and Amazon EC2 Auto Scaling](autoscaling-load-balancer.md)\.
-To create a new load balancer, follow the procedure in [Configure an Application Load Balancer or Network Load Balancer using the Amazon EC2 Auto Scaling console](attach-load-balancer-asg.md#as-create-load-balancer-console)\.

-   1. \(Optional\) To enable your `ELB` health checks, for **Health checks**, choose **ELB** under **Health check type**\.

-   1. \(Optional\) Under **Health check grace period**, enter the amount of time until Amazon EC2 Auto Scaling checks the health of instances after they are put into service\.
-The intention is to prevent Amazon EC2 Auto Scaling from marking instances as unhealthy and terminating them before they have time to come up\.
-The default is 300 seconds\.

-1. On the **Configure group size and scaling policies** page, configure the following options, and then choose **Next**:
+1. \(Optional\) On the **Configure group size and scaling policies** page, configure the following options, and then choose **Next**:

-   1. \(Optional\) For **Desired capacity**, enter the initial number of instances to launch\.
+   1. For **Desired capacity**, enter the initial number of instances to launch\.
 When you change this number to a value outside of the minimum or maximum capacity limits, you must update the values of **Minimum capacity** or **Maximum capacity**\.
 For more information, see [Setting capacity limits on your Auto Scaling group](asg-capacity-limits.md)\.

-   1. \(Optional\) To automatically scale the size of the Auto Scaling group, choose **Target tracking scaling policy** and follow the directions\.
+   1. To automatically scale the size of the Auto Scaling group, choose **Target tracking scaling policy** and follow the directions\.
 For more information, see [Target Tracking Scaling Policies](as-scaling-target-tracking.md#policy-creating-scalingpolicies-console)\.

-   1. \(Optional\) Under **Instance scale\-in protection**, choose whether to enable instance scale\-in protection\.
+   1. Under **Instance scale\-in protection**, choose whether to enable instance scale\-in protection\.
 For more information, see [Using instance scale\-in protection](ec2-auto-scaling-instance-protection.md)\.

 1. \(Optional\) To receive notifications, for **Add notification**, configure the notification, and then choose **Next**\.
 For more information, see [Getting Amazon SNS notifications when your Auto Scaling group scales](ASGettingNotifications.md)\.